shreyaa26/Sarcasm-Detection-in-Hindi-Texts-Using-Transformer-Models/README.md

 # Sarcasm Detection in Hindi Texts Using Transformer Models

-This repository contains code for project on sarcasm detection in hindi texts using transformer models.
-The project implements and evaluates four different transformer models.
+The project implements and evaluates four different transformer models - IndicBERT, mBERT, XLM-RoBERTa, and MuRIL.

 ## Setup